jhnbyrn/951-KLR-PAGES/klr_derivative_boost_control_code.md

 The code above doubles our derivative for every count in r7, that is, it multiplies by 2^n where n is the gain value from 6B.

-If at any point we hit 128, we jump to E7E which will cap the value at 127.
+If at any point we hit the max value of 128, we jump to E7E which will cap the value at 127.

 ```
 0xe73 add  a,#$80		;